weaviate/weaviate-cli/README.md

 ```

 Note:<br>
+- runs with python3 and pip3
-requirements.txt is created with `pipreqs ./`
+- requirements.txt is created with `pipreqs ./`

 ## Documentation